 Social Security primarily provides income for two groups of people — retired people and those who are disabled.
 Trust funds have been established for Old-Age and Survivors Insurance and Disability Insurance.

-In recent years, the Disability Insurance Trust Fund faced a looming shortfall, but the 2015 Social Security Benefit Protection and Opportunity Enhancement Act helped provide funding to keep the program going through 2023.
+In recent years, the Disability Insurance Trust Fund faced a looming shortfall, but the Social Security Benefit Protection and Opportunity Enhancement Act of 2015 helped provide funding to keep the program going through 2023.

 2. Benefits Could Begin to Ebb in 2034